 *Member benefits are provided at the discretion of Royal Neighbors of America and are not available in all states.
 They are not part of any insurance or annuity contract and are not guaranteed.

 Royal Neighbors’ signature program, Nation of Neighbors, provides financial assistance to individuals who have a plan to start or expand a business or an organization/group that helps women and girls in their community.
-Examples of past grant winners’ initiatives include: Opening a furniture refinishing business to help provide jobs for women in transition; providing support to publish a teen magazine focused on empowering young women; and assisting the Dress for Success® program which provides professional clothing and interview skills coaching for women aspiring to enter the professional workplace.
+Examples of past grant winners’ initiatives include: Opening a furniture refinishing business to help provide jobs for women in transition; providing support to publish a teen magazine focused on empowering young women; and launching an organization that brings female leaders together to mentor young women.

 In 2016, $100,000 in grant money was distributed through the Nation of Neighbors Program and more than $1.7 million has been awarded to grant recipients since the program began in 2007.
 Nation of Neighbors recipients must be nominated by a Royal Neighbors member, but nominees do not have to be a member to receive the grant.